LambertTran/todo-app-react-redux/README.md

-# react-redux-starter-kit
+# Todo-app

-Simple react-redux starter kit for fun projects
+implementation of react-redux